Intelehealth/intelehealth-fhir-openhim/README.md

-# intelehealth-path-openhim
+# intelehealth-fhir-openhim
-Repository for Path OpenHIM
+Repository for FHIR OpenHIM